Yarik7610/messenger-client/README.md

 9. Leaving the chat group / chat with contact
 10. Online people status
 11. Unread messages amount
+12. Pagination in the chats on scrolling to top

 ## How to start